Quasithermal GeV neutrinos from neutron-loaded magnetized outflows in core-collapse supernovae: spectra and light curves

-{ ${}^1$Department of Physics; Department of Astronomy \& Astrophysics; Center for Multimessenger Astrophysics, Institute for Gravitation and the Cosmos, The Pennsylvania State University, University Park, PA 16802, USA\\ ${}^2$Department of Physics \& Astronomy; Nevada Center for Astrophysics, University of Nevada, Las Vegas, NV 89154, USA\\ ${}^3$Center for Neutrino Physics, Department of Physics, Virginia Tech, Blacksburg, VA 24061, USA\\ ${}^4$Center for Gravitational Physics and Quantum Information, Yukawa Institute for Theoretical Physics,\\ Kyoto University, Kyoto, Kyoto 606-8502, Japan\\ ${}^5$School of Natural Sciences, Institute for Advanced Study, Princeton, NJ 08540, USA\\ ${}^6$Kavli IPMU (WPI), UTIAS, The University of Tokyo, Kashiwa, Chiba 277-8583, Japan }
+{ ${}^1$Department of Physics; Department of Astronomy \& Astrophysics; Center for Multimessenger Astrophysics, Institute for Gravitation and the Cosmos, The Pennsylvania State University, University Park, PA 16802, USA\\ ${}^2$Department of Physics \& Astronomy; Nevada Center for Astrophysics, University of Nevada, Las Vegas, NV 89154, USA\\ ${}^3$Center for Neutrino Physics, Department of Physics, Virginia Tech, Blacksburg, VA 24061, USA\\ ${}^4$Department of Physics, Wisconsin IceCube Particle Astrophysics Center, University of Wisconsin, Madison, WI 53703, USA\\ ${}^5$Center for Gravitational Physics and Quantum Information, Yukawa Institute for Theoretical Physics,\\ Kyoto University, Kyoto, Kyoto 606-8502, Japan\\ ${}^6$School of Natural Sciences, Institute for Advanced Study, Princeton, NJ 08540, USA\\ ${}^7$Kavli IPMU (WPI), UTIAS, The University of Tokyo, Kashiwa, Chiba 277-8583, Japan }